PugetSoundAnalytics/pugetsound-portfolio/pages/who.md

 - **Data Storytelling & Visualization:** transforming analytics into narratives that resonate and drive action
 - **AI-Enhanced Insights:** applying emerging tools to accelerate clarity and decision-making
 - **Business Process Alignment & Optimization:** connecting workflows, systems, and outcomes for measurable impact
-- **KPI Development & Strategic Alignment:** ensuring metrics reflect what truly matters
+- **KPI Development & Strategic Alignment:** designing metrics that reflect what truly matters to the business.
 - **Stakeholder Communication & Collaboration:** making complex stories accessible across teams and leadership levels

-Just as pigments flow unpredictably into new shapes, I believe the best insights emerge where **analytics meets creativity**.
-My goal: bring clarity from complexity and help leaders act with confidence.
+Just as pigments flow into unexpected shapes, the best insights emerge when analytics meets creativity. **My goal:** bring clarity from complexity so leaders can act with confidence.

 When not uncovering data stories, you’ll find me embracing the serendipitous dance of acrylic paint and gravity, crafting artworks that reflect the very essence of life's beautiful complexity.